Winter Backpacking – A fourth season delight

 There are two important components to sleeping warm in the backcountry during winter: The sleeping bag or quilt and the sleeping pad.

-Generally speaking, a 0F rated bag is the minimal temperature rating one should have for a dedicated winter bag.
+Generally speaking, a 0F-rated bag is the minimum temperature rating for a dedicated winter bag.
 However, especially if a quilt is used, a person may layer with suitable insulating clothing such as a puffy jacket or pants to extend the temperature range.
 Caveat:A sleeping bag with extra clothing tends to compress the clothing; negating the effectiveness of the extra clothing.
 Do not wear too much clothing when in a bag.
 A quilt system works better if using extra clothing as part of the sleeping system.

-A popular combination is a 20F rated down quilt for lightness with a synthetic 40F quilt.
-Besides being a versatile combination for all four seasons, the synthetic quilt on the outside will deal with moisture build up in the shelter better than down, while protecting the down layer at the same time.
+A popular combination is a 20F-rated down quilt for lightness with a synthetic 40F quilt.
+Besides being a versatile combination for all four seasons, the synthetic quilt on the outside will deal with moisture build-up in the shelter better than down, while protecting the down layer simultaneously.
 Additionally, this setup results in an effective temperature rating to about -10F.
-Note a similar setup was used by Shawn Forry and Justin Lichter for their historic Pacific Crest Trail thru-hike during winter.
+Note that Shawn Forry and Justin Lichter used a similar setup for their historic Pacific Crest Trail thru-hike during winter.

 Sleeping pads are very critical during the winter months.
 Beyond comfort, the appropriate insulative value (known as “R-value”) is needed to protect yourself from losing precious body heat through the cold ground.
-No matter how warm your sleeping bag may be, if there is inadequate ground insulation you will get cold.
-An R-value of five is considered the standard for adequate cold weather insulation.
-While one pad may be used, I prefer the combination of a three-quarter length inflatable pad such as a NeoAir coupled with a foam full-length pad such as the RidgeRest.
-Not only do I have the appropriate R-Value I need, but I also have a system that is less failure prone.
-If I have one pad that leaks during the night, I could be in some trouble.
+No matter how warm your sleeping bag may be, you will get cold if there is inadequate ground insulation.
+An R-value of five is considered the standard for adequate cold-weather insulation.
+While one pad may be used, I prefer the combination of a three-quarter length inflatable pad, such as a NeoAir coupled with a foam full-length pad, such as the RidgeRest.
+Not only do I have the appropriate R-value I need, but I also have a system that is less prone to failure.
+If I have one pad that leaks at night, I could be in trouble.
 A leaking pad but with a good foam pad?
 A somewhat uncomfortable night’s sleep but manageable.
 A foam pad is also useful for group winter backpacking trips for sitting on the snow in group areas when eating dinner, kneeling to start up the stove, etc. A reflective sunshield used for autos is a light, inexpensive and effective way to reflect back body heat as well.

 Stoves, cooking, and food